lorin/resilience-engineering/README.md

 * [Anomaly Response]
 * [The Risks of Autonomy: Doyles Catch](https://www.researchgate.net/publication/303832480_The_Risks_of_Autonomy_Doyles_Catch)
 * [Mistaking Error]
+* [Adapting to new technology in the operating room]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://link.springer.com/article/10.1007%2Fs10669-018-9708-3